Basil Sanderson, 1st Baron Sanderson of Ayot

-Basil Sanderson, 1st Baron Sanderson of Ayot, MC (19 June 1894 – 15 August 1971), was a British businessman and public servant.
+Basil Sanderson, 1st Baron Sanderson of Ayot MC (19 June 1894 – 15 August 1971), was a British businessman and public servant.

 Early life

 Basil Sanderson was born on 19 June 1894.
-His father, Harold Arthur Sanderson, was the general manager of the White Star Line.
+His father, Harold Sanderson, was the general manager of the White Star Line.
 His mother was Maud Blood of New York City.

 Sanderson was educated at the Rugby School and at Trinity College, Oxford.
 He was commissioned in the Duke of Lancaster's Own Yeomanry in the First World War, in September 1914, and was awarded the Military Cross.

 The citation for his MC reads as follows:

 For conspicuous gallantry and devotion to duty.
 During a heavy engagement this officer went forward with complete disregard for his own safety under heavy shell fire to clear up the situation, which at the time was obscure.
 He returned with very valuable information.
 He performed his staff duties under most trying circumstances cheerfully and with cool and skilful precision on all occasions.